nkofficial-1005/PentaPen-Penalized-methodologies-for-important-SNP-identification/README.md

 	3. Take the union of the potentially significant SNPs from both Group Lasso and SGL.
 The significant SNPs are those with coefficients higher than a cutoff (mean of the absolute value of the coefficients).

 <b>Output:</b>  The significant SNPs (union of selected SNPs from Group LASSO and SGL) for each phenotype

-#  Acknowledgement

-The authors would like to acknowledge the funding for this research from,
-1. Natural Sciences and Engineering Research Council of Canada (NSERC) awarded to Dr. Jabed Tomal, Department of Mathematics and Statistics, Thompson Rivers University.
-2. Natural Sciences and Engineering Research Council of Canada (NSERC)  awarded to Dr. Yan Yan, Department of Computing Science, Thompson Rivers University.

-The authors also acknowledge the Department of Data Science at Thompson Rivers University for hosting the 16GB Linux remote server which is used for computation in this research.